The average landing page conversion rate hovers right around 10%.

 Let’s get started.

-- How to create a landing page layout
+- How to create a landing page layout and design

-- 1. Start with a creative brief
+- 1. Start with a landing page design creative brief

-- 2. Gather the copy
+- 2. Gather copybefore design

-- 3. Define your information architecture (structure)
+- 3. Define your design's information architecture (landing page layout)

 - 4. Establish a visual hierarchy for optimal landing page design

 - 5. Keep attention ratio as close to 1:1 as possible